mBialczak/simpleARKANOID/README.md

 ### Object Oriented Programming

 1. CRITERION: The project uses Object Oriented Programming techniques.
-   NOTE: The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

    In my opinion the code is clearly organised into classes, with attributes to hold the data and member functions performing the most of the operations.

    WHERE IN THE CODE: virtually everywhere

 2. CRITERION: Classes use appropriate access specifiers for class members.
-   NOTE: All class data members are explicitly specified as public, protected, or private.

    Every class data or function member was exlipicitly specified as public, proteced or private.

    WHERE IN THE CODE: virtaully everywhere

 3. CRITERION: Class constructors utilize member initialization lists.
-   NOTE: All class members that are set to argument values are initialized through member initialization lists.

    As can be seen, class members that are set to argument values are initialized through initialization lists.

    WHERE IN THE CODE: virtually every class accepting arguments

 4. CRITERION: Classes abstract implementation details from their interfaces.
-   NOTE: All class member functions document their effects, either through function names, comments, or formal documentation.
-Member functions do not change program state in undocumented ways.

    The function names clearly resemble their effects.
 Moreover, the source code is heavily commented.
    To the best of my knowledge, the functions do not change the program state in undocumented ways.